 The MSTP Progress Committee evaluates individual performance after each semester of study during the first two years and then annually thereafter.

 The goal of this requirement is for MSTP students to learn how to better integrate the basic sciences and their area of research interest with a meaningful clinical/translational experience.
 The students are expected to discuss the patient's problems from a literature/research perspective.
 They will work in a clinic, one-half day a week with an extramurally funded clinician-scientist who is chosen based on his/her demonstrated commitment to research.
 All MSTP students are required to register for two (2) semesters of this clinic.
 It is suggested that the student participate in the clinic during their second or third year of graduate school.
-The student receives 3 weeks of junior selective credit for the 2 semesters.
+The student receives 4 weeks of senior selective credit for the 2 semesters.
 The mentors for this elective could help the students with a potential clinical study that may evolve from their basic science project.

 The third year of medical school provides the basic clinical experiences in the major medical disciplines.
-Students rotate through clinical clerkships in internal medicine, surgery, obstetrics/gynecology, pediatrics, family medicine and psychiatry.
-There are also three week selective rotations that allow students to explore subspeciality areas.
+Students rotate through clinical clerkships in internal medicine, surgery, obstetrics/gynecology, pediatrics, family medicine, neurology rehabilatation and psychiatry.
+There are also three-week selective rotations that allow students to explore subspeciality areas.